T

 shopping

-A renowned food market with a history spanning over 1,000 years, offering a huge array of fresh produce, artisanal foods, and street food stalls.
-It's a vibrant place for a culinary adventure.
+A renowned food market with a history spanning over 1,000 years, offering a vast array of fresh produce, artisan foods, and diverse street food stalls.

 Day 3 · London